May 10, 2017

 In addition to the threat of detention by rebel groups, there are other risks due to ongoing conflict and heightened terrorist activity, including kidnappings for ransom.
 In March 2015, a Saudi-led coalition initiated an air campaign in support of the exiled Yemeni government.
 A nationwide cessation of hostilities deteriorated in August 2016, and high levels of violence, to include armed conflict, artillery shelling, and air strikes, now persist in areas throughout the country.
 There are also reports of land mines being placed in areas vacated by withdrawing forces, as well as mining of Red Sea ports.
 Military conflict has caused significant damage to infrastructure, limiting the availability of electricity, clean water, and medical care.
 This instability often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.

 In addition, the threat posed by violent extremist groups in Yemen remains high.
 Al-Qa’ida in the Arabian Peninsula (AQAP) expanded its influence in Yemen since the beginning of the conflict.
 Because of the instability and violence in Yemen, the internationally recognized government cannot effectively enforce counterterrorism measures and a large security vacuum persists.
-AQAP, in particular, has benefitted from the conflict by significantly expanding its presence in the southern and eastern governorates.
+AQAP, in particular, has benefited from the conflict by significantly expanding its presence in the southern and eastern governorates.
 ISIL also has established a presence in Yemen, and has claimed responsibility for a number of deadly attacks in the country.
 AQAP and ISIL-Y terrorists carried out hundreds of attacks throughout Yemen in 2016.
 Methods included suicide bombers, VBIEDs, ambushes, kidnappings, and targeted assassinations.
 The U.S. government remains extremely concerned about possible attacks on U.S. citizens (whether visiting or residing in Yemen), and U.S. facilities, businesses, and perceived U.S. and Western interests.

 Vessels in the region of the Red Sea, Bab-el-Mandeb Strait, and the Gulf of Aden should operate under a heightened state of alert as increasing tensions in the region escalate the potential for direct or collateral damage to vessels transiting the region.
 These threats may come from a variety of different sources such as missiles, projectiles, or waterborne improvised explosive devices.
 Houthi rebels claimed responsibility for an October 1, 2016, attack on a UAE vessel, and missiles were fired at the USS Mason from Houthi-held territory that same month.
 A maritime advisory is currently in effect for Yemen as a result of regional tensions.
 Piracy is also a concern in the area.